sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <h3>📖 Definition:</h3>
-Is the video extremely dark, with barely any visible details due to minimal lighting?
+Does the video appear very dark due to underexposure or dim lighting, with a loss of detail in around half or more of the frame and across most or all of the video?

 <details>
 <summary><h4> Question (Definition)</h4></summary>